azurecrystalz/azurecrystalz.github.io/source/_posts/a-curious-step-forward.md

 <!-- Translation Notes -->

 [^1]: Referring to Kohaku's FS1 story which I've tled here!
-Nagisa gives Kohaku some amber!
+Nagisa gives Kohaku some amber.
 [^2]: Referring to the conversation Kohaku and Nagisa had in one of the middle chapters of Antique Legend.
 [^3]: Meaning “I never [had schooling/went to school]”, but I didn't want to stray from the dialogue.